maalbadri/Accurate-large-scale-modelling-of-GrapheneOxide/README.md

 ## Supplementary Data

-The DDEC forcefield file for the DDEC GO used in this paper is provided in the `example_input` folder.
+The OPLS and DDEC forcefield files for the GO sheet used in this paper is provided in the `example_input` folder.

 # Citing